ArchipelagoMW/Archipelago/worlds/sc2wol/docs/setup_en.md

 ## Where do I get a config file (aka "YAML") for this game?

-The [Player Settings](https://archipelago.gg/games/Starcraft%202%20Wings%20of%20Liberty/player-settings) page on this website allows you to choose your personal settings for the randomizer and download them into a config file.
+The [Player Options](https://archipelago.gg/games/Starcraft%202%20Wings%20of%20Liberty/player-options) page on this website allows you to choose your personal options for the randomizer and download them into a config file.
 Remember the name you type in the `Player Name` box; that's the "slot name" the client will ask you for when you attempt to connect!

 ### And why do I need a config file?

-Config files tell Archipelago how you'd like your game to be randomized, even if you're only using default settings.
+Config files tell Archipelago how you'd like your game to be randomized, even if you're only using default options.
 When you're setting up a multiworld, every world needs its own config file.
 Check out [Creating a YAML](https://archipelago.gg/tutorial/Archipelago/setup/en#creating-a-yaml) for more information.